Poemiti/Rats-Kinematics/README.md

 ### 4. `preprocessing`

+Preprocess the trajectory :
 - select the trajectory you want to preprocess
 - make a joblib file with the metadata of this trial and the bodypart setup in the config
 - plot the raw trajectory and the interpolated one (will be used for the validation)

 output:
 - trajectory figures in *data/figures_results*,
 - metadata in *data/metrics_results* :